Table of Contents

 If there is a “Manual Action” against your website that has impacted your website then you will get an alert message in Google Search Console.

-Login to your Google Search Console account.
+Step 1: Log in to your Google Search Console account.

-Then go to the Security and Manual Action tab and click on the Manual Actions tab option.
+Step 3: click on the Manual Actions tab option.

 If you are finding “no issues detected” then your website has not been hit with any Manual action penalty.
 Then chances are that a Google algorithm change has impacted your website.